Jpreet927/jtweet/README.md

 - Create posts with the option for adding images
 - Customize your profile (bio, avatar, banner)
 - View user profiles to see their posts or follow them
-- Interact with posts (like, reply) -> in progress
+- Interact with posts (like, reply)
-- Search for other users -> in progress
+- Search for other users
 - Realtime messaging -> in progress

 ### Technologies Used